mltframework/mlt_web/plugins/ProducerLoader.md

 Audio  Video  Hidden
 description: This producer has two roles:
 1. it handles the mappings of all file names to the other producers;
-2. it attaches normalising filters (rescale, resize and resample) to the producers (when necessary).
+2. it attaches normalizing filters (rescale, resize and resample) to the producers (when necessary).
 This producer simplifies many aspects of use.
 Essentially, it ensures that a consumer will receive images and audio precisely as they request them.

 version: 1